hughc/widget-shortcode/readme.txt

 === Widget Shortcode ===
-Contributors: shazdeh
+Contributors: shazdeh, hughc
 Plugin Name: Widget Shortcode
 Tags: widget, shortcode, theme, admin
 Requires at least: 3.0
 Tested up to: 3.9.1
-Stable tag: 0.2.3
+Stable tag: 0.2.4

 Adds a [widget] shortcode which enables you to output widgets anywhere you like.